 - At sea we remove litter encountered in the water

-- Any food left over after the tour is sorted to be used or composted
+- Any food left over is sorted to be reused (we donate dinners to local families) or composted

 - By keeping up to date with developments and new products that appear in the industry that minimise negative impact on the environment.